MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 4. You can give the **Name** and **Description** you want to use for the new rule.
 5. The preview section of the panel will show the list of clauses included in the rule template you are using.
 6. Click **Create** button to create the new rule.
-7. The new rule will be created as a draft rule, you can now publish the rule.
+7. The new rule is created as a draft rule, you can now publish the rule.

 ### New assessment from template
 1. In Fraud Protectin portal, navigate to Fraud assessments on the left navigation, click **+ New assessment** from the navigation menu.